stormvansoldt/ProxmoxVE/.github/CONTRIBUTOR_GUIDE/install/AppName-install.md

 ```bash
 php8.2-bcmath php8.2-common php8.2-ctype
 ```

 ---

 ## 4. **Paths to applications**
 - If possible install the App and all nessesery files in `/opt/`

+---

 ## 5. **Version Management**

 ### 5.1 **Install the latest Release**
 - Always try and install the latest Release if possibly
-- Do not Hardcode any Version if not absolutly nessesery
+- Do not hardcode any version if not absolutly nessesery

 Example for a git Release:
 ```bash
 RELEASE=$(curl -s https://api.github.com/repos/snipe/snipe-it/releases/latest | grep "tag_name" | awk '{print substr($2, 3, length($2)-4) }')
 wget -q "https://github.com/snipe/snipe-it/archive/refs/tags/v${RELEASE}.zip"
 ```

 ### 5.2 **Store the Version in a File for later Updates**
 - Write the installed Version into a file.
 - This is used for the Update function in app.sh to check if we need to update or not